 In addition to the Environmental Assessment (EA) which summarizes the study results, the following detailed technical reports are available for review:

-The EA and supporting technical reports are posted on the project website the following location: http://www.495northernextension.org/public_meetings/march_12_2020_ld_public_hearing.asp
+The EA and supporting technical reports are posted on the Project Resources page.

 The Public Hearing provides FHWA and VDOT with an opportunity to present the results of the EA, discuss these results with the public, and seek public comment on the EA and associated analyses.
-Substantive comments received during the public comment period and at the public hearing will be addressed by VDOT before requesting a NEPA decision from FHWA.
+Substantive comments received during the public comment period and at the public hearing were addressed by VDOT before requesting a NEPA decision from FHWA.
 Both VDOT and FHWA must consider these comments to determine if additional analyses are required before such a request can be made and/or if the comments identify any impacts that have not been considered already in the EA.
-Should the comments received not identify any significant impacts, VDOT would anticipate requesting a Finding of No Significant Impact (FONSI) from FHWA.
+Given that evaluation of the comments received did not identify any significant impacts, VDOT then requested and received a Finding of No Significant Impact (FONSI) from FHWA.

 The I-495 NEXT project provides the following benefits as a stand-alone project: